-Mike Deegan returns for his third season as the head baseball coach at Denison in 2014.
+Mike Deegan returns for his fourth season as the head baseball coach at Denison in 2015-16.

-In his first two seasons with the Big Red, Deegan has guided his squads to back-to-back North Coast Athletic Conference West Division championships and consecutive 20+ win seasons.
-In 2014, Deegan was named the NCAC Coach of the Year for the first time in his career after posting a 14-5 record in conference play.
-Since 2013, Deegan has compiled a record of 46-37 (.554).
+In his first two seasons with the Big Red, Deegan guided his squads to back-to-back North Coast Athletic Conference West Division championships and consecutive 20+ win seasons.
+In 2014, Deegan was named the NCAC Coach of the Year after posting a 14-5 record in conference play.
+Since 2013, Deegan has compiled a record of 65-55 (.542).

 In his first season, Deegan guided his squad to a 25-16 record and a division championship.
 Denison's 25 victories marked the third-most in a single season in school history.
 Denison landed three players on the All-NCAC first-team list and nine players overall were honored in the league's post-season awards.
 Senior shortstop Kyle Clemmenson was recognized by D3Baseball.com as an All-Mideast Region performer after leading the team in nine offensive categories.

 In 2013, Denison hit .311 as a team while the opposition batted just.
 251. The Denison pitching staff posted an ERA of 3.63, marking an improvement of nearly two runs per nine innings pitched over the previous season.
 Among Denison's 25 wins came victories over some of the nation's top-ranked teams.
 In the month of April, DU went 15-6 and was 8-4 in NCAC divisional play.
 For the season Denison was dominate at home, going 16-3 at Big Red Field.